Department of Biostatistics

-My methodological research is in the areas of longitudinal data analysis and semiparametric regression.
-Much of my work concerns the modeling of specific biological processes.
-My goal is to use innovative analytical tools to advance our understanding of the pathophysiology and etiology of common diseases.
-My recent work has appeared in both theoretical and applied statistical journals, including Journal of the American Statistical Association, Biometrics, Journal of the Royal Statistical Society, and Annals of Applied Statistics.
+Dr. Tu's methodological research is in the areas of longitudinal data analysis and semiparametric regression.
+Much of his work concerns the modeling of specific biological processes.
+Part of his work involves the development of new analytical tools to improve the understanding of pathophysiology and etiology of common diseases.
+Dr. Tu's recent methodological work has appeared in both theoretical and applied statistical journals, including Journal of the American Statistical Association, Biometrics, Journal of the Royal Statistical Society, and Annals of Applied Statistics.

-My applied work has been funded by the National Institutes of Health (NIH) and Centers for Disease Control & Prevention (CDC).
-I currently lead an RO1 project studying the functions of sodium retaining hormones in the renin-angiotensin-aldosterone system, as well as their influences on blood pressure.
-I am also leading two CDC funded epidemiological studies.
+Dr. Tu is an investigator funded by the National Institutes of Health (NIH) and Centers for Disease Control & Prevention (CDC).
+He studies the functions of sodium retaining hormones in the renin-angiotensin system, as well as their influences on blood pressure.
+Dr. Tu is an elected fellow of the American Heart Association (AHA) in recognition of his scientific contributions in hypertension research.
+He also leads two CDC funded epidemiological studies.

-I have authored or co-authored 135 papers.
-The following are selected from my most recent publications.
+Dr. Tu has authored or co-authored 139 papers.
+The following are selected from his most recent publications.